aregtech/areg-sdk/docs/wiki/logging-develop.md

 ﻿# Developing with AREG Logging System

-*This logging documentation provides guidance on activating, configuring, and effectively using AREG's advanced logging tools, allowing you to monitor and optimize multiprocess applications.*
+*This guide provides instructions for activating, configuring, and utilizing AREG's comprehensive logging tools to monitor and optimize multiprocess applications.*

-The AREG Framework offers a powerful and flexible logging system, tailored for developers monitoring multiprocess applications.
-This system is particularly valuable when debugging complex, multithreaded environments across multiple machines, where conventional debugging methods may slow applications and make time-sensitive bug analysis difficult.
-This document explains the steps to enable and use the logging system in the AREG Framework.
+The AREG Framework features a robust, adaptable logging system ideal for monitoring complex, multithreaded applications across distributed environments.
+This system allows developers to identify and troubleshoot timing-sensitive issues without slowing down application performance.
+This document explains how to enable and manage logging in the AREG Framework.

 ## Table of Contents